t-regx/t-regx.github.io/docs/whats-the-point.md

   $count    = preg_match($p, $s, $matched);
   ```

-- If you use `PREG_CAPTURE_OFFSET`, and your subject isn't matched, these are the results:
+- If you use `PREG_CAPTURE_OFFSET` and your subject isn't matched, these are the results:

   Success | `preg_match()`   | `preg_match_all()`
   ------- | -------------- | ---------------